arokettu/php-private-access/README.md

 ### Why ``"require-dev"``?

-This library is for the debug with PHP consoles like PsySH.
+This library is for debugging with PHP consoles like PsySH.
 If you actually using it in some live system, you're doing something terribly wrong.

 ## License